zaarcvon/GPlates_video/README.md

 4. run Jupyter-Notebook (Miniconda2) from start panel, open file example.ipynb and push Run button.

     That's all!
 You get simple example video how it works.
-This function also have some arguments that help you to change settings of video
+This function also have some arguments that help you to change settings of video.

+Stratigraphic chart works only till 150 Ma, if you would like to make chart for older reconstructions please contact with me.